UST Growling Tigers basketball: Player migration

 The Glowing Goldies made a turnaround in 1990 from their dismal 2-win season in 1989.
 They won eight straight games, with one coming from a reversal of their 10-point first round loss to La Salle after Green Archer Noli Locsin was declared ineligible by the board.
-The strong start was partly attributed to the presence of Feihl, their now 7-foot tall rookie center.
+The strong start was partly attributed to the presence of Feihl, their now 7-foot-tall rookie center.
 Feihl unfortunately fell ill in the middle of the season and UST went on to lose all their remaining games for an 8–6 record and a tie at fourth place with FEU in the standings.

 Despite Feihl's transfer to Adamson in 1991, the Goldies had a winning season, where they began their UAAP campaign on a five-game winning streak.
 They defeated FEU, 114–84 on opening day and went on to beat Ateneo, NU, and Adamson in their next games.
 They trailed the Falcons by more than ten points at the half, but made a comeback to win, 103–101.
 Their next match against UE also yielded a close 74–72 win before suffering back-to-back losses to close out the first round at second place with a 5–2 record.
 They won all but one game in the second round with an 80–85 loss to La Salle.
 They ended up tied with FEU at second place with an 11–3 record.
 They lost by six points to the Tamaraws in the playoff to determine La Salle's opponent in the Finals on an 89–95 score.
 The Goldies had complained of spotty officiating in the game, which at one point in the second half resulted to a 20-minute debris-pelting protest from the stands.
 The game, though, had not been close with FEU leading by as much as 23 points, and even as the Goldies were able to limit them to only two points coming from free throws in the last three and a half minutes, they were only able to come within nine points.
 The Goldies were also outrebounded by their opponents, 23–35.
-Dennis Espino, who made it to the Mythical selection topscored for UST with 23 points.
+Dennis Espino, who made it to the Mythical selection top scored for UST with 23 points.